collectd/collectd/CONTRIBUTING.md

 following questions:

 *   Which version of *collectd* are you using?
-*   How can we reproduce the problem you're having?
+*   Which operating system (distribution) are you using at which version?
 *   What is the expected behavior / output?
 *   What is the actual (observed) behavior / output?
+*   How can we reproduce the problem you're having?
 *   If *collectd* crashes, try to get a
     [stack trace](https://collectd.org/wiki/index.php/Core_file).